Practice Problems for Interface Segregation Principle

 Coding Exercises

-, adding device-specific methods.
-Implement these interfaces in classes representing different types of devices. - Example:
+• Description: Create a base interface DeviceControl with methods turnOn and turnOff.
+Extend this interface for specific devices like LightControl and FanControl, adding device-specific methods.
+Implement these interfaces in classes representing different types of devices.

 interface DeviceControl {